SubramaniarajaPS/Java-DSA/README.md

 # Java-DSA
-Java-DSA is collection of all the quintessential concepts and practices, which tries to cover the entire curriculum required for effective pobelm solving techniques.
+Java-DSA is collection of all the quintessential concepts and practices, which tries to cover the entire curriculum required for effective probelm solving techniques.